 Her son, she says, can’t go out to a bar, or to a club—things that are normally a way for young people to relax—without fearing being turned away because of his gender identity, or worse, harassed.

-Until last year, the law didn’t protect Micah from this kind of discrimination That’s when Beryl decided to start fighting to secure non-discrimination protections for her son, a fight that ended with the passage of a law ensuring transgender people can’t be denied service in public places like restaurants, hospitals and public bathrooms because of their gender identity.
+Until two years ago, the law didn’t protect Micah from this kind of discrimination.
+That’s when Beryl decided to start fighting to secure nondiscrimination protections for her son, a fight that ended in 2016 with the passage of a law ensuring transgender people can’t be denied service in public places like restaurants, hospitals and public bathrooms because of their gender identity.

 “I immigrated to this country to escape apartheid and live in a place that values freedom and protections from discrimination,” she said.
 “My husband and I chose Massachusetts because we believe it is a symbol of freedom and equality in America.”

-Now that her son is fully protected under the law, she doesn’t want to see Massachusetts slide backward—something opponents of transgender equality are working hard to do, by placing the repeal of these important protections on the 2018 ballot.
+Now that her son is fully protected under the law, she doesn’t want to see Massachusetts slide backward—something opponents of transgender equality are working hard to do, by placing the repeal of these important protections on the ballot this November.

 “I want him to be treated with respect, to have fair access to everyday resources like restaurants, hospitals and public bathrooms, and to be ensured the same legal protections that everyone else in our family has in the face of discrimination.”